 National Library of Scotland OS maps has maps of parish boundaries?

-Rootsweb.com hosts many ‘free to subscribe’ Lists, including three specifically for researchers with ancestors in our area.
-One is Dumfries and Galloway, the second, Kirkcudbrightshire and the third, Wigtownshire.
-Rootsweb also has lists for specific surnames.
+Groups.io has replaced Rootsweb.com as the home of many ‘free to subscribe’ Lists, including two specifically for researchers with ancestors in our area.
+One is Dumfries and Galloway, the other, Wigtownshire.
+Rootsweb continues to hold archives for all their old lists and these can be found at https://mailinglists.rootsweb.com/listindexes/.

 Scotlandsplaces is a good site which covers the whole of Scotland and has historical tax records from the 18th Century for Dumfriesshire.